Hiof-rammeverk-gruppe-1/FrameScraper/README.md

      ```
          sc.X();
      ```
-     (X must be replaced by the methode you wish to use)
+     (X must be replaced by the metode you wish to use)